 It’s also worth noting that you need a PPS number to access public services in Ireland.
 Find out more details about how to apply for one in our guide on moving to Dublin.

 While basic health is covered by the HSE, certain health needs are not.
 Visits to accident and emergency, hospital inpatient care and some medicines include charges.
 Private health insurance can help you meet these expenses.

 It’s also worth noting that people coming to Ireland from a non-EU state may have to purchase private health insurance as part of their Visa conditions.
 Although some employers will provide private health insurance as part of their benefits package.

 Private care at hospitals

-In Ireland, public hospitals treat both public and private patients; private hospitals treat private patients only.
-On admittance to a public hospital, patients make a choice to be treated on a public or private basis by their consultant.
+In Ireland, public hospitals treat both public and private patients, while private hospitals usually only treat private patients.
+On admittance to a public hospital, patients can choose whether they want to be treated as a public or private patient by their consultant.

 - Beacon Hospital